DataDog/terraform-provider-datadog/.github/ISSUE_TEMPLATE.md

 ### Debug Output

-Please provider a link to a GitHub Gist containing the complete debug output: https://www.terraform.io/docs/internals/debugging.html.
+Please provide a link to a GitHub Gist containing the complete debug output: https://www.terraform.io/docs/internals/debugging.html.
 Please do NOT paste the debug output in the issue; just paste a link to the Gist.

-**IMPORTANT!!!
-Remember to review debug output before posting.
-It can contain credentials or other private data**
+**NOTE:** Remember to review debug output before posting, and redact any sensitive data.

 ### Panic Output

 If Terraform produced a panic, please provide a link to a GitHub Gist containing the output of the `crash.log`.

-**IMPORTANT!!!
-Remember to review panic log file before posting.
-It can contain credentials or other private data**
+**NOTE:** Remember to review panic log file before posting, and redact any sensitive data.

 ### Expected Behavior